-Unlike Chanin's first two theaters, the 46th Street and the Biltmore, the design of the Brooks Atkinson looked not to the neo-Classical terracotta arcades of so many earlier theaters, but rather to a more romantic eclectic style, which its builders described as "modern Spanish."
+Unlike Chanin's first two theaters, the 46th Street and the Biltmore, the design of the Brooks Atkinson looked not to the neo-Classical terracotta arcades of so many earlier theaters, but rather to a more eclectic style, which its builders described as "modern Spanish."
 Chanin and Krapp used this same style for their remaining three theaters as well.
 The design of the exterior of the Brooks Atkinson incorporated three Palladian arches with spiral Corinthian columns, a more picturesque version of the neo-classical arcades familiar from earlier theater buildings.
 Narrow round-arched windows, a projecting cornice, and a Spanish-tiled roof completed the eclectic design.

-For the interior decoration, Chanin brought in Roman Melzer, former architect and decorator to Czar Nicholas II of Russia before World War I, to act as consultant and advisor.
-Together, Chanin, Krapp and Melzer created an unusually elaborate and handsome interior design, including a series of murals, not unusual in the theaters built for individual impresarios before World War I, but rarely found in the speculatively built theaters of the 1920s.
+The theater's interior is notable for its auditorium configuration, wider than usual, but not as deep, thus bringing the audience closer to the stage.
+For its ornamental program, Chanin retained Roman Melzer, former architect and decorator to Czar Nicholas II of Russia before World War I, to act as consultant and advisor.
+Although it remains unclear exactly who contributed what, together Chanin, Krapp and Melzer created an unusually elaborate and handsome interior design, which echoes the "modern Spanish" of the exterior, as well as incorporating classically-inspired motifs typical of Krapp's theaters.